- Our Specialties

 - Work Injuries

 If you’ve ever suffered from a shoulder injury, you know how painful and debilitating it can be.
 Even simple everyday tasks such as pushing, pulling and reaching can take a toll on your shoulders.
-It’s important to contact a physical therapist if you’re suffering from shoulder pain.
-Call us today to set up an appointment to see one of our physical therapists.
+It’s important to contact a physical therapist or occupational therapist if you’re suffering from shoulder pain.
+Contact us to set up an appointment to see one of our physical or occupational therapists.